-You’ll encounter a stuffed tarantula in the new/used books shop creatively called Cracked & Spineless, in Imperial Arcade.
-The spider, visible upon entry, stopped me in my tracks and I couldn’t go in any further, being arachnophobic and all.
+A niche Hobart thing to do is visit the new/used books shop creatively called Cracked & Spineless, in Imperial Arcade.
+However, a word of warning – you’ll encounter a stuffed tarantula.
+The blood-chilling spider, visible upon entry, stopped me in my tracks and I couldn’t go in any further, being arachnophobic and all.
 I know it’s dead, but that makes no difference.

-The owner of Cracked & Spineless told me that he only sells “cool stuff” (i.e. definitely NOT books on spiritual/metaphysical/self-help topics).
-Visit here for old books that are hilarious in today’s context.
+By the way, the owner of Cracked & Spineless told me that he only sells “cool stuff” (i.e. definitely NOT books on spiritual/metaphysical/self-help topics).
+But, you can visit here for old books that are hilarious in today’s context.
 For example, a book entitled “Be Bold with Bananas” (cook book, if you’re wondering).
 You’ll also find legendary classics, odd ball and novelty new books, and pretty much books on anything that captures the imagination (but, again, definitely NOT spiritual/self-help stuff!)

-Oyster, Abalone & Ginger Beer Tours, 1388 Tasman Highway, Cambridge
+take an Oyster, Abalone & Ginger Beer Tour, 1388 Tasman Highway, Cambridge

 Barilla Bay Restaurant, which is also an oyster farm, is located about 18km from Hobart.
-It’s a great little drive if you feel like an easy venture out of Hobart for a bit.
-You travel about 19 mins by car/taxi or 49 mins by bus along the Tasman Highway, over the Derwent River (which is lovely) to Cambridge.
+Therefore, it’s a great little drive if you feel like an easy venture out of town for a bit.
+You’ll travel about 19 mins by car/taxi or 49 mins by bus along the Tasman Highway, over the Derwent River (which is lovely) to Cambridge.

-You need to ring (03) 62 48 54 58 first to pre-book a public one hour Oyster, Abalone and Ginger beer tour.
-We arrived too late for a tour, so went upstairs to the restaurant overlooking the bay and enjoyed a cocktail before getting stuck into the oysters!
+You’ll need to ring (03) 62 48 54 58 first to pre-book a public one hour Oyster, Abalone and Ginger beer tour.
+Unfortunately, we arrived too late for a tour, so went upstairs to the restaurant overlooking the bay and enjoyed a cocktail before getting stuck into the oysters!

 Barilla Bay Shucking Oyster Tasting Platter – we think it’s great value for money.
-(That’s a lot of aphrodisiac on one plate!)
+(Not to mention, a lot of aphrodisiac on one plate!)

 30 freshly shucked oysters for only $59!!
 Less than $2 per oyster?
-We were very happy with that plus the toppings were gourmet scrumptious.
+Besides being very happy with that, the toppings were gourmet scrumptious.

 (Image borrowed from Barilla Bay Restaurant website.)